PrefectHQ/prefect/docs/concepts/logs.md

 ### Logging in tasks

-Logging in tasks works much as logging in flows: create an instance of `get_run_logger()`, then call the logger specifying the log level and optional message to log.
+Logging in tasks works much as logging in flows: retrieve a logger instance with `get_run_logger()`, then call the standard Python [logging methods](https://docs.python.org/3/library/logging.html).

 ```python
 from prefect import flow, task, get_run_logger